Knowing how to quickly and easily resize planner printables to fit into your planner system is a must.

 Which planner system are you using?
 Do you have one of the glorious Happy Planners?
 Or a super duper cute ring binder that you grabbed at Target?

-Check out this post [CHEAT SHEET POST] for a quick cheat sheet for all the different planner sizes (or grab the DIY Planner Starter Pack and dive into using your planner effectively).
+Check out this post [CHEAT SHEET POST] for a quick cheat sheet for all the different planner sizes (or grab the Printable Planner Companion Starter Pack and dive into using your planner effectively).